 As Denise Flaim explained in 2015, pain in animals used to be ignored, but attitudes are changing.
 Increasingly, veterinarians and pet owners are sensitive to their animals’ pain and motivated to relieve it.
 In fact, pain management for pets has become a medical specialty.
 (Click here to find veterinarians who belong to the International Veterinary Academy of Pain Management.)

-Recognizing Pain in Dogs
+How to Recognize Pain in Dogs

 A major problem in the diagnosis and treatment of canine pain is that many dog owners don’t notice its symptoms, or they notice the dog is slowing down but don’t understand why.
 Another is that not everyone takes canine pain seriously, so it’s easy to overlook.